Divs-B/ShoppingPoint/README.md

 Shopping app to browse up-to-date products list on screen, to add and remove items from cart, and to store wish list items locally in database.

-This app incorporated with its best level in
+This app incorporated with its level best in
-- MVVM clean architecture
+- MVVM clean architecture.
 - LiveData observables to ensure UI state matches our live data state.
-- ViewModel for using UI tasks by lifecycle conscious way and preserving confugration changes
+- ViewModel for using UI tasks by lifecycle conscious way and preserving configuration changes.
+- Retrofit2 for REST client.
-- Room for storage
+- Room for storage.
-- Mockito (one as of now) for unit test one of LiveData observables communication
+- Mockito (one as of now) for unit test one of LiveData observables communication.
 - App (written in Java), run and tested manually on Samsung S10 mobile device.

 ## Prerequisites